ava-labs/avalanche-starter-kit/README.md

 ## Contract Examples

 You can find example contracts in the `contracts/` directory.
 These contracts demonstrate various smart contract patterns and functionalities.

+## Security Notes

+- Never share or commit your private keys
+- Never commit your `.env` file (it's already in .gitignore)
+- Always use environment variables for sensitive data
+- For production deployments, consider using more secure key management solutions